 Head Coach: Sean Hansen

-Sean Hansen joined The Haverford School in 2001 year as head swimming coach and aquatics director.
-He has a coaching record of 80-28 and his program has produced 24 All-America Swimmers.
-Hansen was the head water polo coach from 2006-2009, winning Inter-Ac Championships in 2008 and 2009.
+Sean Hansen joined The Haverford School in 2000 as head swimming coach and aquatics director.
+He has a coaching record of 106-33 and his program has produced 47 All-America Swimmers and 76 All-America Consideration Swimmers.
+He led the Swimming and Diving Program to their first Inter-Ac League Championships in 2017 and 2018.
+In 2018 his program won the Easterns Interscholastic Swimming and Diving Championship for the first time in Haverford School history.
+Hansen was also the head water polo coach from 2006-09, winning Inter-Ac Championships in 2008 and 2009.

 Hansen attended Haverford High School and was a member of the varsity swimming and diving team for four years.
 A PIAA state qualifier in 1995 and 1996, he was a captain of the Fords Central League Championship team in 1996.
 Hansen continued his swimming career at Lafayette College, where he was a four-time Patriot League Champion in the 100- and 200-yard Breaststroke, a four-time member of the All-Patriot League, a member of the All-Decade Patriot League Team, and former Record Holder in the 400 IM.
 Hansen graduated from Lafayette College in 2000 with a bachelor's degree in psychology.